 UND TRIO Programs

-TRIO is a set of federally-funded programs that give students from disadvantaged backgrounds the motivation and support they need to graduate with a college degree.
+TRIO is a set of federally-funded programs that give first-generation and income eligible students the motivation and support they need to graduate with a college degree.

-These students often lack the support system and guidance necessary to be successful in college, TRIO Programs provide that structure.
+These students often lack the preparation and guidance necessary to be successful in college, TRIO Programs provide that structure.
 Through academic advice, personal support and financial guidance, TRIO students from 6th grade to college graduation have a better chance to succeed in their education.

 Who Are TRIO Students?